osadl/OSLOC2JSON/README.md

 osloc2json.py --help
 ```
 ```
-usage: osloc2json.py [-h] [-s] [-v] OSLOC
+usage: osloc2json.py [-h] [-o] [-s] [-v] OSLOC

 positional arguments:
   OSLOC           file name of an OSLOC file to process

 options:
   -h, --help      show this help message and exit
-  -s, --show     also list the output to screen
+  -o, --optimize  convert a dict with no values to a list of keys, add "-opt" to output file name -s, --show      also list the output to screen
   -v, --verbose   show names and texts the program is using

 Parse OSLOC file, convert it to JSON format and store it under the original name suffixed by ".json"
 ```